 There is no single face or cause of homelessness.

 Homelessness is never “typical.”
 There is no single face or cause of homelessness.
-People experiencing homelessness do have shared basic needs including affordable housing, suitable income, food security, and health care.
+People experiencing homelessness do have shared basic needs including housing security, food security, and health care.
 And some people experiencing homelessness may require additional support to promote housing stability and individual well-being on an as-needed basis.

 But for everyone, the first step in the journey toward self-sufficiency is a roof over one’s head.